 You might split by functional areas, so with an e-commerce type web application, that means splitting the team into admin functionality and user functionality, with each taking backend and frontend developers.
 Alternatively, you could split by type of work such as splitting the team into a frontend team and a backend team.

 To prevent silos, you then make sure that each team talks freely with each other, as well as move members around occasionally to develop their skills and career.

 Without necessarily being aware of Price’s Law at the time, my experience was that an optimum size for a development team should be 8-10.
 Any more and the productivity dips, your time is chipped and the team becomes less productive.
 I’ve therefore always split a larger number into separate teams, with a nominated team leader (i.e. scrum master).

 Canvassing around elsewhere there is evidence that this theory may be applicable more generally.
 As an example, most team sports have less than 12 players on the field at any one time.

-This subject has been the source of much pub debate with my peers but the general consensus (from our team at least) is that Price’s Law is a useful yardstick when designing teams for development.
+The subject of optimum team size has been the source of much pub debate with some of my colleagues but I’d say the general consensus (from our team at least) is that Price’s Law is a useful yardstick when designing teams for development.

 Here’s an interesting article on the topic, Price’s Law Is Going To Kill Your Company

 90 Things You Need To Know If You Want to Become The CTO

 Vulnerability builds trust and elevates performance.
 It sits alongside empathy and authenticity as a triumvirate of the soft skills that help leaders to earn the trust and buy-in of those they lead.
 Research shows that leaders gain much by showing just a little vulnerability and as Brene Brown explains “being vulnerable in the workplace means … Read more